 Carpet vs Hardwood Lifetime Cost Calculator

-To keep the comparison fair, both flooring types are converted into an annualized cost, expressed in dollars per year.
+To keep the comparison fair, both flooring types are converted into a yearly figure measured in dollars per year.

 Carpet annualized cost